-At the Law Offices of Howard Craig Kornberg, our expert attorneys have over three decades’ experience of successfully handling all manner of personal injury cases, including those relating to pedestrian accidents.
-During this time, we have become fascinated by the commonalities amongst accidents, and the statistics for each region we practice in.
+At the Law Offices of Howard Craig Kornberg, our expert attorneys have over three decades of experience in successfully handling all manner of personal injury cases, including those relating to pedestrian accidents.
+During this time, we have become fascinated by the commonalities among accidents, and the statistics for each region we practice in.
 Some of the statistics we have found interesting recently include:

 The most common types of Inglewood pedestrian accidents, and resulting injuries, encountered by our attorneys, include: